jjvanzon/JJs-Reference-Architecture/code-style.md

 Pardon the ambiguity, but the naming above can be used for the names of *events*, but some of them also serve well as names for methods that *fire/emulate* or otherwise handle the event.
 The prefix `On` for instance and the prefix `Handle` may very well be used for the methods that actually raise the event. `Fire` and `Do` might also be alternatives for methods that raise events.

 Perhaps avoid event names that use *two* event-indications in the same name.
-For instance `OnDragging` might be shortened to just `Dragging` or `OnDrag`. `OnMouseUp` might be shortened to just `MouseUp`, because that would be a well established event name.
+For instance `OnDragging` might be shortened to just `Dragging` or `OnDrag`. `OnMouseUp` might be shortened to just `MouseUp`, because that would be a well known event name.

-### Test Class Names End with "Tests"
+### Test Class Names

+Test class names end with `Tests`.

 <table><tr><th class="green">Recommended</th><th class="red">Less Preferred</th></tr><tr><td markdown="1" class="green">